jeffszuhay/Merge-Fields/README.md

 4-Reading field names and values

-5-Merging values into lines
+5-Merging values into lines & generating output

-6-Generating output

 Each step will be self-contained in a sub-folder by that name.